1. What is the deadline for applying to the program?

-11. How many students matriculate into the program?
+11. How many students are in the program?

 There are currently approximately 25 students in the program at different stages in their studies.
-Only a few new students are admitted each year.
+Only about 8-10 new master’s students and a few PhD students are admitted each year.

-12. What is the mailing address for the GMS Division Admissions Office?
+12. What is the mailing address for transcripts?

 13. What are the prerequisites for applying to the program?

 We require the basic premed courses but the specifics are as follows: